benkeen/generatedata/src/plugins/exportTypes/SQL/README.md

 ## SQL Export Type

 This plugin is probably the most configurable Export Type currently available.
-It allows you to generate the random data in SQL format for use in populating database such as MySQL, Oracle, SQLite and more.
+It generates the random data in SQL format for use in populating database such as MySQL, Oracle, SQLite and more.
 It offers a range of controls to generate exactly what you want: table names, database types, query type (INSERT/UPDATE), INSERT IGNORE, Primary Keys and others.
 Pretty cool.

-Using the Data Generator interface you can just select whatever options you want using your mouse & keyboard, but if you're using the API, these are the settings you'll be interested in.
+Using the GenerateData interface you can just select whatever options you want using your mouse & keyboard, but if you're using the API, these are the settings you'll be interested in.

 - `tableName`: the string name of the database table to insert/update the data. *required*